stumathews/CppGameLib/README.md

 * To use you'll need to link to cppgamelib.lib
 * It depends on SDL2

+## Introduction

+Basic way to build a game:

+* Create a `GameStructure` and provide it with a controller input function.
+* Create GameObjects and set up event subscriptions.
+* Add GameObejst to the scene via the `SceneManager`
+* Ensure you subscribe to at least the `DrawCurrentScene` and `UpdateAllGameObjectsEventType` EventIds to be able to get drawn and update yourself
+* Call the `GameStructure.DoGameLoop()` and your game objects should start drawing/updating themselves etc.

 ### Dependencies:
  #### Include
  * C:\SDL\SDL2\include